-During the middle ages, spelt or “dinkel” as it is called in Germany where Hildegard lived, was a common grain.
-Even so, Hildegard believed spelt to have healthy, even healing properties.
+During the Middle Ages, spelt or “dinkel” as it is called in Germany where Hildegard lived, was a common grain.
+Even so, Hildegard of Bingen believed spelt to have healthy, even healing properties.

 Unlike wheat, spelt has never been hybridized or genetically modified from its original form, though spelt qualities can vary depending on where it is grown.
-So unlike modern industrialized grains, spelt is still very much like it was when Hildegard recommended it as part of her medieval diet.
+So unlike modern industrialized grains, spelt is still very much like it was when Hildegard of Bingen recommended it as part of her healthy medieval diet.

 For more about Hildegard of Bingen and spelt, see our post Hildegard and spelt.